fabricjs/fabricjs.com/posts/_posts/2020-5-3-controls-api.md

 Angle is not used from the standard fabricJS functions, is here as an option in case you need a control that has a direction, and you want to reuse your drawing function for different orientations, write it so that it can look up the control angle.

+Don't use it for something different, in future version we may decide to use it to rotate controls.

-#### position
+#### x and y

-position is used by the default positionHandler, that is good for most of the controls placed on the object bounding box.
+X and y represent the position that is used by the default positionHandler.
+The default position handler is good enough for most of the controls placed on the object bounding box.
 The value of `x` and `y` represent the size of the bounding box, including padding.

 Those values range from -0.5 to 0.5 for the full bounding box, but can extend further if you need to postion them far away. `{x: 0.5, y: 0}` will align the control in the vertical center, on the right side of the bounding box.